smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    #### Parameters
    **Snnn** the Target temperature in degrees C for the extruder
    #### Example
-   M104 S190 ; sets teh extruder target temparture to 190 degrees C
+   M104 S190 ; sets the extruder target temparture to 190 degrees C
 ### M105 - Read current temp
 ### M106 - Fan on
    ### Useage